what I listened to

 What I listened to — or remember listening to, or wanting to hear — was often a function of something I’d read.
 I knew of Mario Davidovsky’s music some time back, but these lines from a 27 Feb 94 article certainly would be woven into my appreciation of him:

-Mr. Davidovsky recalls that in combining electronic and instrumental media, he was looking for
+Mr. Davidovsky recalls that in combining electronic and instrumental media, he was looking for “an absolute rather than a comfortable marriage.”

 I listen to music when I listen to music.
 When I write, or read, or design, I do so sans background noise beyond what the street brings and the sky, the building’s aches and my keyboard racket.
 Our writing would be better if we listened for its own music.
 It’s not there at first draft, often, and must be coaxed or beaten out.
 In any event, I need to hear myself think.
 It does me no good to cover any of my mental and verbal stammering in a wash of good music.
 I don’t want to miss my own clues.
 (I doubt this today, 18 august 01, but let it stand for now.)